webpwnized/mutillidae/README-TEXT-INSTALLATION.md

 Now we need to configure Apache web-server to serve this directory with service in it.
 Follow next steps:

 - Run `cd /etc/apache2` to cd into web-server config directory;
-- Run `sudo a2dissite 000-default && sudo a2enmod rewrite` to disable default welcome page and enable rewrite mode;
+- Run `sudo a2dissite 000-default && sudo a2enmod rewrite` to disable default the welcome page and enable rewrite mode;
 - Run `sudo vi ./sites-available/mutillidae.conf` and paste here the following config:

 ```apacheconf